DrBrad/BetterUDPSocket/README.md

 Usage
 -----
-An example of this project can be found: (https://github.com/DrBrad/BetterUDPSocket/blob/main/src/unet/uncentralized/betterudpsocket/Samples/Test.java)
+An example of this project can be found: [Test Communication](https://github.com/DrBrad/BetterUDPSocket/blob/main/src/unet/uncentralized/betterudpsocket/Samples/Test.java)

 **Creating a server socket**
 ```Java